yduwcui/ai-gateway/README.md

 When using Envoy AI Gateway, we refer to a two-tier gateway pattern. **The Tier One Gateway** functions as a centralized entry point, and the **Tier Two Gateway** handles ingress traffic to a self-hosted model serving cluster.

-+ The **The Tier One Gateway** handles authentication, top-level routing, and global rate limiting
++ The **Tier One Gateway** handles authentication, top-level routing, and global rate limiting
 + The **Tier Two Gateway** provides fine-grained control over self-hosted model access, with endpoint picker support for LLM inference optimization.

 ![](site/blog/images/aigw-ref.drawio.png)